Content marketing is used by the world's leading brands

 1. Develop a content marketing strategy

 You also need a comprehensive description of the audience you’re going to create content for.
 What are their needs and expectations?
-In addition, analyse your own brand and decide what concepts and messages you want to talk about.
+In addition, you analyse your own brand and decide what concepts and messages you want to talk about.

 2. Create your content